 It seems like a person should only be able to break so many times before there is nothing left to break.
 I don’t know, but this statement from my daughter broke everything yet again.
 The shame I had been trying to fight hit me with full force and I broke down completely.
 I don’t know how we made it home safely because my body racked with sobs and I could barely see through the tears.

 Is it My Fault?

 I couldn’t shake the feeling that this was all my fault, one way or another.
 I was depressed all during my pregnancy with him and I was put on an antidepressant the day after I gave birth to him.
 Depression has been my battle his entire life.
-I’ve been hospitalized and away from him for days at a time, I’ve parented poorly, I’ve locked myself in my room–ignoring his needs because I couldn’t handle life.
+I was hospitalized and away from him for days at a time, I parented poorly, I locked myself in my room–ignoring his needs because I couldn’t handle life.
 He’s seen me cry, break, hide, and numb myself to everything.
 I’ve yelled at him when he needed to be held and I’ve been angry when he needed my love.
-I’ve made so many mistakes.
+I have made so many mistakes.
 I know that all moms make mistakes, but he has been exposed to things because of my mental illness that are above and beyond.

 So, I’m left wondering.
 Does he struggle because I passed something along genetically?
 Does he struggle because he watched me struggle?
 Or does he struggle because of all my mistakes as a mom?
 Whether you believe it’s nature or nurture, my illness has left its ugly mark on most days of his life.